 - Build bridges between the United States and other countries.

 - Demand courses in the sciences and engineering, which makes it possible for U.S. colleges and universities to offer those courses to U.S. students.

 - Support programming and services on campus for all students by paying out-of-state tuition, funded largely by non-U.S. sources.

 - Support local businesses and communities with their spending on rent, transportation, and other expenses.

-The Economic Benefits of International Education to the United States: A Statistical Analysis, 2010-2011
+The Economic Benefits of International Students to the U.S. Economy

-Each year NAFSA issues a report—including detailed state-by-state analysis—on the economic benefits of spending by international students and their dependents to the U.S. economy.
-During the 2010-2011 academic year, international students and their dependents contributed approximately $20.23 billion to the U.S. economy.
+Each November, NAFSA issues a report – including detailed state-by-state analysis – on the economic benefits of spending by international students and their dependents to the U.S. economy.
+The latest analysis shows that, during the 2011-2012 academic year, international students and their dependents contributed approximately $21.81 billion to the U.S. economy.

 || NOTE: All reports are PDFs .